cameraui/sdk/go/docs/api/plugin.md

 	    // Interfaces are the capability flags the plugin implements (see
 	    // PluginInterface).
 	    Interfaces []PluginInterface `msgpack:"interfaces,omitempty" json:"interfaces,omitempty"`
+	    // Capabilities are permissions the plugin requests to call host system
+	    // features (see PluginCapability).
+The host enforces these — calls
+	    // without a matching capability are rejected.
+	    Capabilities []PluginCapability `msgpack:"capabilities,omitempty" json:"capabilities,omitempty"`
 	    // Dependencies are extra package dependencies installed into the
 	    // plugin's runtime (Go module paths for Go plugins; PyPI / npm names
 	    // for Python and Node plugins).